All Episodes

 And the other thing, too, guys, I want you to like the video.

-So if you guys like these kinds of breakdowns, definitely check out Andrew on his other on his channel legal mindset.
+So if you guys like these kinds of breakdowns, definitely check out Andrew on his other on his channel, Legal Mindset.

-So uh, I'll keep playing this thing.
+So I'll keep playing this thing.

 The search warrant was authorized by a federal court upon the required finding of probable cause.

-The property Receipt is a document that federal law requires law enforcement agents to leave with the property owner.
+The property receipt is a document that federal law requires law enforcement agents to leave with the property owner.

-The department filed the which I showed you guys that property receipt earlier, which had the case number on it.
+The department filed which I showed you guys that property receipt earlier, which had the case number on it.

-Uh, what he's talking about specifically, guys, is this thing right here, just so you guys kind of see it.
+What he's talking about specifically, guys, is this thing right here, just so you guys kind of see it.

-Bam, here's this all the stuff that they took, just so you guys kind of get an idea of what he's talking about here.
+Just so you guys kind of get an idea of what he's talking about here.

-Yeah, motion to make public the warrant and receipt in light of the former president's public confirmation of the search, the surrounding circumstances, and the substantial public interest in this matter.
+The motion to make public the warrant and receipt in light of the former president's public confirmation of the search, the surrounding circumstances, and the substantial public interest in this matter.

 Faithful adherence to the rule of law is the bedrock principle of the Justice Department and of our democracy.